An outline of the audition and application process, and our terms and conditions.

 In line with the ethos of our full-time courses, full attendance is expected of all modules as well as the Intensive Weeks.

-For your audition, you will need to prepare a contemporary piece from the last 50 years of no longer than two minutes duration as two contrasting songs from musical theatre (please bring sheet music with you).
+For your audition, you will need to prepare a contemporary piece from the last 30 years of no longer than two minutes duration as well as two contrasting songs from musical theatre.
+Please either bring sheet music with you or be prepared to sing acapella, as the use of backing tracks is not allowed.

 This is a practical, part-time musical theatre course suitable for people who: